kumu/docs/guides/computed-fields.md

 # Computed fields

-*Note: Computed fields are in beta release so expect changes to this document and limitations in how computed fields can be used.*
+*Note: Computed fields are in beta release so expect changes to this document and limitations in how computed fields can be used.
+Computed fields are not currently supported for maps using the Google Sheets integration.*

 Computed fields are a special type of field that allow you to calculate values automatically based on an expression that you specify.